UWSP Introduction to Aquaponics Course

 “The partnership with Nelson and Pade, Inc. is an example of UW-Stevens Point’s involvement in the ‘communiversity,’ helping local businesses and emerging private companies and community-based organizations achieve their entrepreneurial goals” says Hartleb.

-UW-Stevens Point also partners with Nelson & Pade, Inc. to offer three-day, one-credit (or continuing education unit) workshops on Aquaponics and Controlled Environments.
-More information about these 2012 workshops may be found at Nelson and Pade Inc.’s website, www.aquaponics.com.
+UW-Stevens Point also partners with Nelson & Pade, Inc. to offer three-day, one-credit (or continuing education unit) Master Classes on Aquaponics and Controlled Environments.
+More information about these classes may be found at Nelson and Pade Inc.’s website, www.aquaponics.com.

 The Spring, 2014 Course begins late Feb, 2014.
 Coming in 2014 a UWSP Aquaponics Certificate Program.
 Details to follow.